Omaha crews replant Memorial Park grass where swastika was found

 A large patch of yellow straw interrupting the park’s expanse of green grass is the only reminder of an ugly symbol of hate that marred Omaha’s Memorial Park over the weekend.

-City crews worked quickly to rid the popular park of a 20-foot by 20-foot swastika burned into the grass around 9 p.m. on Saturday.
-The symbol was etched into a hill that slopes to the west of the park's white stone monument and American flag that stand as a tribute to many veterans, including those killed in World War II fighting Nazism.
+City crews worked quickly to rid the popular park of a 20-by-20-foot swastika burned into the grass about 9 p.m.
+Saturday.
+The symbol was etched into a hill that slopes to the west of the park’s white stone monument and American flag that stand as a tribute to many veterans, including those killed in World War II fighting Nazism.

-On Monday morning, Parks and Recreation employees tilled, fertilized and re-seeded the area.
-The clean-up was a quiet affair.
+On Monday morning, Parks Department employees tilled, fertilized and reseeded the area.
+The cleanup was a quiet affair.
 Some visitors strolled, jogged or walked dogs through the park, but few stopped to watch.

 Kelly Petersen and Bre Potter, who both live in the neighborhood, stood chatting nearby after a Monday morning run while Potter’s infant daughter teetered around on the sidewalk.

-Neither were aware of the hate symbol that had been left two days prior in the park they often frequent.
+Neither was aware of the hate symbol that had been left two days prior in the park they often frequent.

 “That’s shocking,” Potter said after being told.
 “Disappointing.
 Disgusting.
 I hate it.”